spectrocloud/librarium/content/docs/09-registries-and-packs/3-add-custom-packs.md

 ---
-title: "Adding a custom pack"
+title: "Adding a Custom Pack"
-metaTitle: "Adding a custom pack"
+metaTitle: "Adding a Custom Pack"
 metaDescription: "How to create and use custom made packs and registries in Spectro Cloud"
 icon: ""
 hideToC: false